Ningaloo Marine Park. Photo: Tourism Western Australia

 Protecting Aboriginal culture and heritage

 DBCA recognises that Aboriginal people have an ongoing connection to, and interest in the management of, lands, waters and the flora and fauna they contain.
-DBCA acknowledges the right of Aboriginal people to express and maintain their culture and will liaise with Aboriginal people to help protect, conserve, and enhance cultural values across the State.
+DBCA acknowledges the right of Aboriginal people to express and maintain their culture and partners with Aboriginal people to help protect, conserve, and enhance cultural values across the State.

 Protecting marine and other fauna